jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ### tar

  By 1979 local storage had increased to the point where it was conceivable that a **t**ape **ar**chive or tar file could be taken of a directory structure for backup purposes preserve the directory structure.
 The ```tar``` command was created and first included in Unix System 7 release.
-The added advantage was that the tar file could be transferred as a single file, thereby reducing network overhead and os seektime but retain a heirarchy of directories.
+The added advantage was that the tar file could be transferred as a single file, thereby reducing network overhead and os seek-time but retain a heirarchy of directories.
 This method also became the preferred way to distribute code that was used to compile applications.
-One could just un-tar an archive and then complie the code knowing that the directory structure of the included files was correctly preserved.
+One could just un-tar an archive and then compile the code knowing that the directory structure of the included files was correctly preserved.

 The tar command only does archiving and does not do any compression--only preserving of file structure in the same way that an ISO file preserves structure.
 The tar archive by convention is assigned a file extension of __.tar__ but this is not added automatically.

->  __Example Usage:__ ```tar -cvf code.tar ./code-directory``` This command will create a ```tar``` archive of the dirctory called code-directory. tar \[options\] \[archive name and location\] \[what to archive\]
+>  __Example Usage:__ ```tar -cvf code.tar ./code-directory``` This command will create a ```tar``` archive of the directory called code-directory. tar \[options\] \[archive name and location\] \[what to archive\]

->  __Example Usage:__ ```tar -xvf code.tar``` This command will unpack or extract a ```tar``` archive of the dirctory called code-directory and place it in the ```pwd```.
+>  __Example Usage:__ ```tar -xvf code.tar``` This command will unpack or extract a ```tar``` archive of the directory called code-directory and place it in the ```pwd```.

 ### compress

-  As file sizes grew the need to compress redundant data became apparant.
+  As file sizes grew the need to compress redundant data became apparent.
 In dealing with compression you have two sides and you have to choose one.
 Either the fast time to compress and larger file sizes, or slower time to compress and smaller file sizes.
-The intial compression algorithms went for the faster compression but larger file option.
-The original compression tool on Unix was called ```compress```.
-But it was encumbered by a patent onits compression algorithm, the same patent on the [LZW](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch "LZW) compression algorithm that lead to the creation of the jpeg image standard to replace the encumbered GIF image format.
+The initial compression algorithms went for the faster compression but larger file option.
+The first compression tool on Unix was called ```compress```.
+But it was encumbered by a patent on the [LZW](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch "LZW) compression algorithm, the same patent on that lead to the creation of the jpeg image standard to replace the encumbered GIF image format.
 Because of this compress was never *free* and outside of its invention and inclusion in commercial Unix in 1985, use could never catch on.

 > Compress (Uncompress) is a Unix shell compression program based on the LZW compression algorithm.
 Compared to more modern compression utilities such as gzip and bzip2, compress performs faster and with less memory usage, at the cost of a significantly lower compression ratio [^72].

 ### gzip

-For GNU undertandably so.
-They began the gzip project was released in October of 1992.
-By 1991, Phil Katz had created an opensource implementation of LZW called [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE "DEFLATE")  This was the basis of the popular PKZip and the origin of the .zip compression extension.
-The [GNU project](https://en.wikipedia.org/wiki/Gzip "GNU") began it own GPL based implementation using DEFLATE algorithm and compeleted it by October of 1992.
+By 1991, Phil Katz had created an opensource implementation of LZW called [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE "DEFLATE").
+This was the basis of the popular PKZip program and the origin of the .zip compression extension.
+The [GNU project](https://en.wikipedia.org/wiki/Gzip "GNU") began it own GPL based implementation using the DEFLATE algorithm and compeleted it by October of 1992.
 It was named gzip [(GNU zip)](https://www.gnu.org/software/gzip/ "GNU zip").

 > gzip is based on the DEFLATE algorithm, which is a combination of LZ77 and Huffman coding.
 DEFLATE was intended as a replacement for LZW and other patent-encumbered data compression algorithms which, at the time, limited the usability of compress and other popular archivers [^73].

 ### bzip2

   This is a similar algorithm to gzip in that they do compression only.
 It differs from gzip in that it uses the [LZMA](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm "LZMA") compression algorithm which produces smaller sized files but take more CPU time and memory to compress.
-This is deemed an exceptable tradeoff as computers are only getting faster.
+This is deemed an acceptable trade off as computers are only getting faster.
 Decompression is very fast compared to compression.
 It was released in 2001[^74] and is available under a BSD-like license.

 ### xz

   The [xz](http://tukaani.org/xz/format.html "xz") compression tool is using the [LZMA2](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm "LZMA2") compression algorithm which is superior in decreasing size at the expense of compute time.
 The xz algorithm uses LZMA2 which has support for multithreading in compressing and decompressing in parallel.
 Back in 1985 when the first Compress program was created processing power was slow compared to the speed of the networks.
 Now the speed of the processor is much faster relative to the speed of our networks.
-In addtion we are moving multiple gigabytes around at a time.
+On today's networks we are moving multiple gigabytes around at a time.
 The xz compression tool is the tool for the future.
 In December 2013, [kernel.org](http://kernel.org "kernel.org") announced the addition of xz compressed files and ending bzip2 compressed files for distributing the Linux kernel archive files.
 The xz tool works only on single files and cannot be used for archiving.
 In this case you would compress an archive file (like a tar file) to maximize usage.

 ### tarballs

-  A tape archive that is additionaly compressed by another tool is called a __tar ball__ and the compression method is usually appended to the end of the filename.
+  A tape archive that is additionally compressed by another tool is called a __tar ball__ and the compression method is usually appended to the end of the filename.

 >  __Example Usage:__ ```tar -cvzf code.tar.gz ./code-directory``` This command will create a ```tar``` archive of the dirctory called code-directory and will compress it using the gzip compression algorithm by default.  *Note the -z option added.
 Add a lowercase -j for bzip2 and uppercase -J for xz.
 Make sure to change the file extensions.